cofacts/rumors-line-bot/README.md

 ## Production Deployment

 If you would like to start your own LINE bot server in production environment, this section describes how you can deploy the line bot to your own Heroku account.

+### Storage

+#### Redis

+We use Redis to store conversation context.

+Use the env var `REDIS_URL` to specify how chatbot should link to the Redis server.

+#### MongoDB

+We use MongoDB to store users' visited posts.
+It's the data source for related GraphQL APIs.

+Use the env var `MONGODB_URI` to specify your MongoDB's connection string.

 ### Get the server running